daremat/es6-epf/README.md

   ```
   ... and see the result at [http://localhost:8080/index.html?value1=someValue1&value2=someValue2](http://localhost:8080/index.html?value1=someValue1&value2=someValue2)

+  > ![info]
+Did you see?
+The new URL is `localhost:8080/index.html` rather than `localhost:8080/src/index.html`.
+Webpack produces an in-memory file called `/index.html`,
+    that automatically links to the newly created bundle.

   Look at the source of `index.html` in your web browser:
   file `main.js` is not found (you can remove it from `index.html`), but instead a file `bundle.js` is served and contains all your source code ![tadaa].